Ethnava Sky Blue white and blue Cotton unstitched Kurta

-Description: Fragile threads adorned in delicate designs on exquisite fabrics, Chikankari has its own brand of deliberate and detailed art work.
-Over the years, Chikankari has evolved, as all forms of artshave.
+- Description: Fragile threads adorned in delicate designs on exquisite fabrics, Chikankari has its own brand of deliberate and detailed artwork.
+Over the years, Chikankari has evolved, as all forms of arts have.
 It now flaunts modernist features in its styling.
 However, like many other art forms, Chikankari has not strayed from its traditionalist embroidery.
-We, at Ethnava, maintain this unwavering loyalty of the craft to its traditionalism, while also adopting the ever evolving modernity of fashion in the cut, style and make of our product.
+We, at Ethnava, maintain this unwavering loyalty of the craft to its traditionalism, while also adopting the ever-evolving modernity of fashion in the cut, style and make of our product.

-Shadow work is one of the most popular stitches, in this stitch the filling is done on the wrong side while the design is bounded by a running stitch on the right side of the fabric to give it a neat look, since the stitch is made on the reverse side of the fabric, resembling the herringbone stitch.
+- Shadow work is one of the most popular stitches, in this stitch the filling is done on the wrong side while the design is bounded by a running stitch on the right side of the fabric to give it a neat look, since the stitch is made on the reverse side of the fabric, resembling the herringbone stitch.
 It is actually one of the most creative and unique forms of embroidery contained in Chikankari.
 In this stitch the filling is done on the wrong side while the design is bounded by a running stitch on the right side of the fabric to give it a neat look, since the stitch is made on the reverse side of the fabric, resembling the herringbone stitch.
 It brings out the vastness of this craft.
-Not only does Chikankari come alive in the form of embroidery on the face of a fabric, but it also embraces the fabric from below to create a shadow which fills up patterns.
+Not only does Chikankari come alive in the form of embroidery on the face of the fabric, but it also embraces the fabric form below to create a shadow which fills up patterns.
 This stitch is one of the many tributes to the wholesomeness of Chikankari!

-Phanda refers to knots that are in the shape of Millets.
+- Phanda refers to knots that are in the shape of Millets.
 Phanda is considered to be a more intricate version of stitches.
 However, the knots are much smaller and far more delicate.
 Mostly utilised in making the centre of the flowers in simple Chikankari design motifs.
 It is a knot type of a millet shaped stitch.

 - During the Nawabi rule of Lucknow, the highfalutin ladies of that era employed chikankari workers for their personal attendance and adorned themselves in the best attires hand crafted by the nimble fingers of these artisans.
 To create newer designs different stitches were to be used.
 One such stitch was introduced as Ghas patti, which is in the form of grass blades stacked in a row.

-This lucknow kurta will surely do so.
+- This Lucknow kurta will surely do so.
 With its wide versatility, you can wear this chikan kurta to your workplace or to your college or to any party.
 This chikankari kurta will never disappoint you with its incomparable style and appeal.
-This gorgeous kurti is a perfect pick for office wear and college wear.
+This gorgeous Kurti is a perfect pick for office wear and college wear.
 The colour palette and fabric is perfect for summer vivacity.

-This chikan kurta will be by your side as a routine summer wear too.
+- This chikan kurta will be by your side as a routine summer wear too.
 The motifs enhance the beauty of this chikan kurta, these motifs denote the creative imagination of our skilled artisans.

-Add on to Lucknow Kurta: For a head turning look, combine this elegant and graceful chikan kurti with matching embroidered palazzos.
-Complete the look of this lucknowi kurta with traditional dupattas and oxidized jewelry.
+For a head-turning look, combine this elegant and graceful chikan Kurti with matching embroidered palazzos.
+Complete the look of this lucknowi kurta with traditional dupattas and oxidized jewellery.

-Chikankari Trivia: The old artisan families of awadh come from a line of skilled Chikankari artists, and they still practice the trade.
+The old artisan families of awadh come from a line of skilled Chikankari artists, and they still practice the trade.
 The Chikankari patterns follow the typical Awadhi design that can also be found in Henna applied on the delicate palms of the fair maidens of Awadh, as well as on the beautiful ‘raushandan’ built out of stone-carvings on walls.
-Flowers, creepers, ferns, ‘Boota’, and ‘Kairi’, among other motifs, which are close to the art and architecture of Awadh, also find place in Chikankari embroidery designs.
+Flowers, creepers, ferns, ‘Boota’, and ‘Kairi’, among other motifs, which are close to the art and architecture of Awadh, also find a place in Chikankari embroidery designs.

-Misspelled words: chicken | chicken kurti | chicken lucknow | chicken work dress | chicken embroidery suit | chicken saree online | lucknowi kurties| chicken sari | chicken kadai suits| chikan kari| chicken work| chikan kari
+Misspelt words: chicken | chicken Kurti | chicken Lucknow | chicken work dress | chicken embroidery suit | chicken saree online | lucknowi kurties| chicken sari | chicken kadai suits| chikan kari| chicken work| chikan kari

-Disclaimer: Our products are hand embroidered by expert artisans and may have slight dissimilarities that are a natural outcome of the human involvement in the process.
+Disclaimer: Our products are hand-embroidered by expert artisans and may have slight dissimilarities that are a natural outcome of the human involvement in the process.
 These minor variations of Stitches/Motifs add to its charm and ensure you have a unique product.